Healthdirect Free Australian health advice you can count on.

 What causes scurvy?

-You can develop scurvy if you don’t have enough vitamin C in your diet for at least 3 months.
+You can develop scurvy if you don’t have enough vitamin C in your diet for at least 2 to 3 months.
 You can’t store vitamin C in your body for long, so you need to take it in regularly.
 Vitamin C, which is also known as ascorbic acid, is found mainly in fruit and vegetables.

 You are more at risk of getting scurvy if you: